-This unit focuses on presentational, non-realist drama.
-Students explore techniques of role and/or character through different approaches to text interpretation, particularly those based on the work of Brecht and others.
+Students explore techniques of role and/or character through different approaches to group based text interpretation, particularly those based on the work of Brecht and others.
+In this unit, students have the opportunity to research and collaboratively workshop, interpret and perform drama texts related to presentational, non-realistic drama that challenge and question perspectives.

-DRAMA (a choice of ATAR or General Courses)
+DRAMA (a choice of ATAR or General Courses) (continued)